Performing Arts

 Music: Keyboard skills

-Students develop key board skills and learn how to perform melodies and chords on the key boards.
+Students develop keyboard skills and learn how to perform right hand melodies and major chords on the keyboard.

 Topics include: